duminda1/priceconverter/README.md

 1. Open **Settings**
 2. Go to **Rate service**
 3. Use the built-in Frankfurter service (recommended, no API key, daily updates around 16:00 CET), or
-4. Choose ExchangeRatesAPI and add your own API key (advanced, realtime support)
+4. Choose Advanced: Custom API (exchangerate.host) and add your own API key (realtime support)

 ---